 - Incubation period ranges from five to 21 days, generally six to 13 days.

 - Symptoms include fever, headache, chills, muscle aches and back pain, together with swollen lymph nodes in the neck, groin or axilla.
 A day or so later, an acute rash appears over the body (including palms and soles) with lesions that gradually change from being flat, to having raised areas, then containing clear fluid, and lastly to being pus-filled.
 The lesions eventually form a scab and fall off, at which point the person is no longer infectious.
+In the current outbreak, differing patterns of symptoms and their onset have been seen: some infected people have shown no early symptoms, in others they occur together at the same time.

 - From the limited information available to date in the recent outbreaks, most cases (but certainly not all) have been in ‘men who have sex with men (MSM) seeking care in primary care and sexual health clinics’.